snapwich/dev/README.md

 ```

 or if you want to install more tools you can either update the Dockerfile and recreate the container or shell into container as root and install them

 ```bash
 ./dssh root
 ```

-clone your project repo somewhere inside the container and then it will be accessible through JetBrains gateway or intellij remote ssh. your project files should all be within the container, using a docker volume will not work with intellij (intellij requires file-locking which docker volumes do not support) and using a bind mount to the host machine will be extremely slow when indexing, installing node dependencies, etc.
+clone your project repo somewhere inside the container and then it will be accessible through remote ssh. your project files should all remain in the container. using a docker volume with a bind mount to the host machine would be extremely slow if indexing, installing node dependencies, etc.